Flat Roof Calculator Metal Roofing Flat Roof Deck

 Single-Ply Flat Roofing Membranes – PVC, TPO & EPDM Rubber Roofs

 In our overview of Flat Roofing Technologies: Part I – BUR, Tar & Gravel and Modified Bitumen, we discussed the older and in many ways inefficient types of flat roofs, that are not only outdated by today’s standards, but also have a short life cycle expectancy.
-Moreover, they pose numerous obstacles when it comes to repairing those flat roofs, as discussed in our Flat Roof Repair guide.
-See our comparison of two seemingly similar, yet very different in their nature flat roofing types – PVC and TPO roofs below.
+Moreover, they pose numerous obstacles when it comes to repair, as discussed in our Flat Roof Repair guide.

 What is single-ply flat roofing?

-Single ply membrane formulation, or the components a membrane is made of, is what makes the difference between different types of single-ply flat roofing membranes.
-Single ply roofing membranes come in various widths, ranging from 6 to over 18 feet.
+Membrane formulation, or the components a membrane is made of, marks the biggest difference between different single-ply products.
+Single ply membranes come in various widths, ranging from 6 to over 18 feet.
 In theory, the wider the membrane is, the less overlapping seam you have, thus reducing the possibility of leaks.
 The reality is different however, and most commonly used membranes do not exceed 10 feet in width.

 The most crucial aspect to the reliability and longevity of single ply roofs is the method of attaching overlapping seams together.
 That is where 99% of flat roof leaks occur.
 Therefore, having permanently attached seams is the most important factor in the longevity of a flat roof installation.
 We will discuss it in more detail as we review different single ply roofing technologies.

-Single ply membranes are installed either as fully adhered or mechanically attached systems depending on each roof’s condition, and other factors, as well as an installer’s preferences in some cases.
-Underneath the membrane there s usually a separation barrier and/or some sort of insulation board.
+Single ply membranes are installed either as fully adhered or mechanically attached systems, depending on each roof’s condition, installer’s preferences, and other factors.
+Underneath the membrane, there is usually a separation barrier and/or some sort of insulation board.
 Most common insulation is ISO or EPS foam board.
 Both types have an R-value ranging from 4-R to 6-R per 1 inch of insulation thickness.

 Mechanically attached IB CPA/PVC Membrane on a roof of residential house in Providence, RI.